nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 we recommend that a non-canonical copy of the support information be copied into the package at the same relative path as the external repository when publishing.
-We intend to work on tooling (including npm client) to simplify this process including validation of the path and content of the support information as well as the required coping for the least common case.
+We intend to work on tooling (including npm client) to simplify this process including validation of the path and content of the support information as well as the required copying for the least common case.

 Another benefit of delivering the support information from a repository is that existing repositories (GitHub, GitLab, Bitbucket, etc.) provide a higher level of trust than